 It is very necessary, for me, to spend time in a "no-mind", creative activity.
 I have a highly academic background, and my rational side is organised, thorough, and narrowly-focused.
 I need the counterweight of art-making in my life, in the same way as the waking mind needs the balance of the sleeping mind.

 I prefer to work in this instinctive, unthinking way.
 Scandalously, I often have my camera set to “program mode”.
-In the end, I had to concede that its judgement and reaction time was generally better than mine.
+In the end, I had to concede that her judgement and reaction time were generally better than mine.
 When I am photographing, I hope to achieve that blankly receptive, absorbed state of mind people call “getting in The Zone”.
 The Zone is that place where one feels most fully oneself, by forgetting oneself.
 In the paradoxical words of composer John Cage: